CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ### (Optional) Configure the NetQ CLI Agents

-The NetQ CLI is a separate daemon that is configured independently from the NetQ agent data collection and telemetry streaming daemon.
+The NetQ CLI is a separate daemon that you configure independently from the NetQ agent data collection and telemetry streaming daemon.
 To fully complete the NetQ installation in your demo environment, you must also configure and install the CLI on all devices where you want to run the `netq` CLI commands.
 In most deployments, this is also configured with every agent so that you can obtain all NetQ data from any device in the network.

 You must have a set of authorization keys generated for a NetQ user (access-key and secret-key).
 Refer to [Configuring the CLI for Cloud Deployments]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-CLI/Install-NetQ-CLI-on-CL" >}}) in the NetQ documentation to create the keys.